william5647/jekyll-william/_posts/insecure-cors/2023-09-25-insecure-cors-configuration.md

 <figcaption>Fig 8.
 XSS</figcaption>
 </figure>

-Craft a one-liner JavaScript to exfiltrate the apiKey
+Craft a one-liner JavaScript to exfiltrate the apiKey.

 ```javascript
 <script>